outragedpinkracoon/outragedpinkracoon.github.io/_drafts/2021-06-22-key-takeaways-from-the-coaching-habit.md

 - People - any issues with team members/colleagues/other departments/bosses/customers/clients
 - Patterns - if there’s a way that you’re getting in your own way, and not showing up in the best possible way.

-We are what we give our attention to' and 'what you’re holding in your mind will unconsciously influence what you can notice and focus on'.
-'Asking the Kickstart Question works as a little pressure-release valve and helps make explicit something that might be unduly influencing the way you work.
+We are what we give our attention to and what you’re holding in your mind will unconsciously influence what you can notice and focus on.

+Asking the Kickstart Question works as a little pressure-release valve and helps make explicit something that might be unduly influencing the way you work.

 ## The AWE Question